 Pass - Financial condition of the borrower at minimum will have low to moderate leverage and adequate liquidity with stable to slightly declining trends.
-Cash flows will be no less than a 1.20X debt service coverage ratio (DSCR) and loan payments will be current.
+Cash flows can be less than their minimum required debt service coverage ratio (DSCR) with mitigating factors.
+Loan payments will be current.
 Collateral will have a loan-to-value at policy maximum or better.
-The industry outlook at worst could have an outlook that is uncertain.
+The industry outlook, at worst, could have an outlook that is uncertain.